faabergr/FAKE/help/nuget.md

 ## Restore packages from the build script

 Modify your build script and add **RestorePackages()** near the beginning of the script.
-This will use the default parameters to retrieve all NuGet packages specified in *"./\*\*/packages.config"* files.
+This will use NuGet with the default parameters to retrieve the packages specified in *"./\*\*/packages.config"* files.

 If you need to use different parameters please use the [RestorePackage](apidocs/fake-restorepackagehelper.html) task directly.